Edmond Halley: Publications and inventions

 In 1676, Flamsteed helped Halley publish his first paper, titled "A Direct and Geometrical Method of Finding the Aphelia, Eccentricities, and Proportions of the Primary Planets, Without Supposing Equality in Angular Motion", about planetary orbits, in Philosophical Transactions of the Royal Society.
 Influenced by Flamsteed's project to compile a catalogue of stars of the northern celestial hemisphere, Halley proposed to do the same for the southern sky, dropping out of school to do so.
 He chose the south Atlantic island of Saint Helena (west of Africa), from which he would be able to observe not only the southern stars, but also some of the northern stars with which to cross-reference them.
 King Charles II supported his endeavour.
 Halley sailed to the island in late 1676, then set up an observatory with a large sextant with telescopic sights.
-Over a year, he made observations with which he would produce the first catalogue of the southern sky, and observed a transit of Mercury across the Sun.
+Over a year, he made observations with which he would produce the first telescopic catalogue of the southern sky, and observed a transit of Mercury across the Sun.
 Focusing on this latter observation, Halley realised that observing the solar parallax of a planet—more ideally using the transit of Venus, which would not occur within his lifetime—could be used to trigonometrically determine the distances between Earth, Venus, and the Sun.

 Halley returned to England in May 1678, and used his data to produce a map of the southern stars.
 Oxford would not allow Halley to return because he had violated his residency requirements when he left for Saint Helena.
 He appealed to Charles II, who signed a letter requesting that Halley be unconditionally awarded his Master of Arts degree, which the college granted on 3 December 1678.
 Just a few days before, Halley had been elected as a fellow of the Royal Society, at the age of 22.
 In 1679, he published Catalogus Stellarum Australium ('A catalogue of the stars of the South'), which includes his map and descriptions of 341 stars.
 Robert Hooke presented the catalogue to the Royal Society.
 In mid-1679, Halley went to Danzig (Gdańsk) on behalf of the Society to help resolve a dispute: because astronomer Johannes Hevelius' observing instruments were not equipped with telescopic sights, Flamsteed and Hooke had questioned the accuracy of his observations; Halley stayed with Hevelius and checked his observations, finding that they were quite precise.